MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-adjustment-value-entry-posting-date.md

 |381     |  A       |    2020-09-06     |    Sale     | Direct Cost   | 103022        |319     | Blue        |  0       |-1        |-10       |    10     | No  |0      |       Sales   |
 |391     |  A       |    **2020-09-10**     |    Sale     | Direct Cost   | 103022        |319     | Blue        |  0       |0         |-1        |    0     |Yes   |    181   | INVTADJMT   |

-## <a name="common-problems-with-the-adjust-cost---item-entries-batch-job"></a>Common problems with the "Adjust Cost - Item entries"-batch job
+## Common problems with the "Adjust Cost - Item entries"-batch job

 There are two scenarios that the support team encounters frequently enough for them to warrant their own problem resolution articles.

-### <a name="error-message-posting-date-is-not-within-your-range-of-allowed-posting-dates"></a>Error message: "Posting Date is not within your range of allowed posting dates…"
+### Error message: "Posting Date is not within your range of allowed posting dates…"

 If you encounter this error you need to adjust the dates for which the user is allowed to post entries.
 To learn more, see [Error Message "Posting Date is not within your range of allowed posting dates"](design-details-inventory-adjustment-value-entry-allowed-posting-dates.md).

-### <a name="posting-date-on-adjustment-value-entry-versus-posting-date-on-entry-causing-the-adjustment-such-as-revaluation-or-item-charge"></a>Posting Date on Adjustment Value Entry versus Posting Date on entry causing the adjustment such as Revaluation or Item charge
+### Posting Date on Adjustment Value Entry versus Posting Date on entry causing the adjustment such as Revaluation or Item charge

 To learn more, see [Posting Date on Adjustment Value Entry Compared to the Source Entry](design-details-inventory-adjustment-value-entry-source-entry.md).

-## <a name="see-also"></a>See Also
+## See Also

 [Design Details: Inventory Costing](design-details-inventory-costing.md)
 [Design Details: Item Application](design-details-item-application.md)